Sarik24/Hello-world/README.md

 # Hello-world
 This is my first project in GitHub.
-This text has been added to readme file.
+This text file contains some important information.